Chinese rights activists stopped from visiting dying family members | DW | 13.01.2022

 "What Yu Wensheng is facing now is a warning to other dissidents, and I think it's a very effective strategy," she told DW.
 "The authorities want these activists to know that their family members could be affected by their activism.
 It is unusually cruel for them to exploit activists’ family relationships to crack down on them."

-Over the years, foreign governments have repeatedly issued statements to condemn the Chinese government's crackdown on human rights activists.
+Over the years, foreign governments have repeatedly issued statements condemning the Chinese government's crackdown on human rights activists.
 In recent months, several countries have launched a diplomatic boycott of the 2022 Beijing Winter Olympics.

 Last month, the Chinese Foreign Ministry warned that countries who decide to diplomatically boycott the Beijing Olympics will pay a price for "wrongdoing."

-As life continues to be difficult for human rights activists in China, Yaqiu Wang said activists need solidarity and spiritual support.
+As pressure continues to mount on human rights activists in China, Yaqiu Wang said activists need solidarity and spiritual support.

 "Chinese human rights defenders often engage in these movements not for the sake of gaining benefits, but for the sake of values, so support from the outside world is very important to them," she said.